Jon Stewart (footballer): Career

-On 11 April 2011, Stewart was sacked by Bournemouth following further misconduct after an initial 2-week suspension for missing training and damaging hotel rooms.
+On 11 February 2011 while at Bournemouth f.c, it was announced that Stewart will spend time training at Premier League club West Ham f.c under then goalkeeper coach David Coles with a view to a permanent transfer.

 In early July 2011, it was confirmed that Stewart's former manager Eddie Howe had taken him on trial at Burnley, and confirmed that he would most likely become third choice keeper at the Lancashire club.

-On 2 August, it was announced that Stewart will sign a 1-year contract with the Clarets and would most likely play in the reserve squad.
+On 2 August, it was announced that Stewart will sign a one-year contract with the Clarets and would most likely play in the reserve squad.
 On 2 March 2012, he joined Conference National side Alfreton Town on loan until the end of the season.

-On 28 April 2012, Stewart returned to Burnley and was an un-used Substitute in their 1–1 draw with Bristol City.
+On 28 April 2012, Stewart returned to Burnley and was an un-used substitute in their 1–1 draw with Bristol City.

 On 31 August 2012, Stewart re-signed for Football Conference side Alfreton Town on loan until January 2013.
 Having made 18 appearances he returned to Burnley on 1 January after his loan at Alfreton finished.

 In May 2013, Stewart was released after two years at Burnley following the expiry of his contract.
 In October 2013, Stewart signed for Northern Premier League side Worksop Town on a free transfer.
 In June 2014, he re-joined Alfreton Town on a one-year contract.

-In October 2014, Jon re-registered himself with Worksop Town and kept a clean sheet in the first appearance of his new spell in a 3-0 FA Vase victory away at Long Eaton United.
+In October 2014, Jon re-registered himself with Worksop Town and kept a clean sheet in the first appearance of his new spell in a 3–0 FA Vase victory away at Long Eaton United.

 On 1 June 2015, Jon joined Bradford Park Avenue A.F.C. as a free signing.

 Stewart signed for Northern Premier League side Gainsborough Trinity in May 2018.
 In July 2020, Stewart signed for Matlock Town.
-In 2021 he joined Northern Premier League Division One East side Yorkshire Amateur for pre-season, but left before the opening game as the move didn't work out.
+In 2021 he joined Northern Premier League Division One East side Yorkshire Amateur for pre-season, but left before the opening game as the move did not work out.
 A couple of months later he signed for divisional rivals Liversedge.

-Personal life

-In September 2020, Stewart was involved in an accident whilst at work on a 'wet and windy day' which saw him electrocuted with 11,000 volts.
+Coaching career

+Jon Stewart is currently first team goalkeeper coach at National league side Morecambe since September 2025.

+Stewart has acquired both UEFA B outfield and Goalkeeping licenses.